TanaroSch/Clipboard-Regex-Replace-2/README.md

 ## Configuration

-The application uses a `config.json` file in the same directory as the executable to define global settings, secrets, and rule profiles.
+The application uses a `config.json` file in the same directory as the executable to define global settings, secrets, notification preferences, and rule profiles.

-➡️ **See [CONFIGURATION.md](CONFIGURATION.md) for detailed structure and examples.**
+➡️ **See [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for detailed structure and examples.**

 ---